 Responsibilities of Sponsoring Department or Program

-Sponsoring departments or programs are solely responsible for the communication, coordination and enforcement of these and any other Culture of Care policies.
+Sponsoring departments or programs are solely responsible for the communication, coordination and enforcement of these and any other college and Culture of Care policies.
 Departments should carefully consider the burden they are undertaking when opening an event to external attendees.

 Checklist for hosting an event that includes external guests:

 - Communicate that the event is open to external guests.

 - Communicate the documentation requirements in order to be admitted to the event: “A current Smith College ID or proof of vaccination is required for admission.
 Five College students may show a Five College ID for admission in lieu of vaccination documentation.”

 - Ensure sufficient staffing of the event to review documents and prevent bottlenecks at the point of entry.
 College employees or student workers may provide this staffing.
 Protocols for staffing this function listed below.